- 1 What is migraine?

 - Climatic changes, seasonal changes

-- Endocrine disruptors: Recent studies relate exposure to bisphenol A (present in plastics) with the exacerbation or worsening of migraine symptoms.
+- Endocrine disruptors: Exposure to bisphenol A (present in plastics) is related with the exacerbation or worsening of migraine symptoms.

 - Sleep disorders